 The St. Basil's (Intercession) Cathedral was constructed in 1560 on the order of Ivan the Terrible to commemorate the conquest of the Tartar city of Kazan on the Volga.
 It inherited the traditional features of ancient Russian wooden churches (onion-shaped domes and tent roofs) but was built in stone painted in rich colors and decorated with bright tiles.
 Today the Cathedral is a museum housing an exhibition related to the history of its construction.
 The exotic grandeur of the Cathedral makes it one of the best and most striking examples of old Russian architecture.

-Afternoon tour of Moscow Metro – one of the most beautiful system in the world, called Marble underground palace of Moscow
+Afternoon tour of Moscow Metro – one of the most beautiful underground transportation systems in the world, called Marble underground palace of Moscow

 Day 3 – Buffet breakfast in hotel restaurant